TWS Reporting Requirements

 A position statement is a carefully prepared and concise exposition on a wildlife issue that defines the issue, contains factual background data, describes the most probable biological, social, and economic results of alternative actions, and may also contain a recommended course(s) of action.
-For more information for how these are developed by the parent society, please read A Guide to TWS Position Statements.
+For more information for how these are developed by TWS (main/international), please read A Guide to TWS Position Statements.

 What is the policy for organization units regarding position statements?

-TWS Council must approve all position statements developed by working groups prior to their final adoption by the working group.
-Any statements by sections and chapters that conflict with those already adopted by TWS must be submitted to TWS Council for review and possible approval.
-Sections, chapters, and working groups are encouraged to communicate with the Director of Government Affairs when developing position statements.
+TWS Council must approve all position statements developed by sections, chapters, and working groups prior to their final adoption by the working group.
+Any statements by sections, chapters, and working groups that conflict with those already adopted by TWS must be submitted to TWS Council for review and possible approval.
+Sections, chapters, and working groups are encouraged to communicate with TWS staff when developing position statements.
 Copies of all statements adopted by sections, chapters, and working groups must be forwarded to TWS Headquarters upon approval.

 Guidelines for Publishing Proceedings of Workshops or Symposia